Sinakhx/array-slayer/README.md

 #### **OR_AND**

-ANDs all elements of the given array & ORs the result with the given argument
+ANDs all elements of the given array & ORs the result with  an optional argument

 ```js
 import B from "array-slayer/booleans.js";